 Eureka StockaDe: THE DIGGERS MARCH

-It was Eureka’s Children who were instrumental in seeing the Diggers' March returned to Ballarat in 2001.
+It was then Eureka's Children, now Eureka Australia, who were instrumental in seeing the Diggers' March returned to Ballarat in 2001.
 Phillip Moore, our President at that time and local Ballarat identity Jack Harvey researched the route for the march, from Bakery Hill to the Eureka Stockade, selecting appropriate key sites for the trail and writing a basic narrative.

-Eminent historian and member of Eureka’s Children, Emeritus Prof. John Molony selected six key points along the trail and enhanced the narrative with the following commentary.
-A seventh key point was later added (Eureka Lead) by Eureka's Children.
+Eminent historian and member of then, Eureka's Children, Emeritus Prof. John Molony who passed away in 2018, selected six key points along the trail and enhanced the narrative with the following commentary.
+A seventh key point was later added (Eureka Lead) by Eureka Australia.

 The route of the Diggers’ March retraces that actually taken by the diggers on the afternoon of the fateful day (Thursday 30 November) in 1854 when, having sworn their allegiance under ‘the Southern Cross’ on Bakery Hill, they then marched to the Eureka Lead where they built their stockade and elected their leaders.